mconcas/plancton/README.md

 Its main task is to dynamically resize the slave pool the number of running slaves on the host, basing on resources utilization like RAM, CPU usage, Disks availability.

-In a final stable version Plancton is supposed to have:
-  * Configurable policies
-  *

 [Thanks G. for suggesting the name]